shooterman/EthBar/README.md

 ![cover-image](https://raw.github.com/cnkevinlee/ethbar/master/Resources/github_cover.png)

-EthBAR is a status bar widget for OS X that displays the latest price of Ethercoin(ETH) from API of yunbi.com.
+EthBar is a status bar widget for OS X that displays the latest price of Ethercoin(ETH) from API of yunbi.com.
 Based on the great app btcbar https://github.com/nearengine/btcbar

 ## Download